georgesung/traffic_sign_classification_german/README.md

 You can step through the Jupyter Notebook at `Traffic_Signs_Recognition.ipynb`, or you can read the HTML export of the notebook at `Traffic_Signs_Recognition.html`.

 If you want to run the model training and prediction on sample images, in a stand-alone script, run `python traffic_signs.py`.

+### Pre-trained model

+The model I have trained is saved in `model.ckpt`, as a TensorFlow model.